nurpax/blog/posts/sqlite-simple-benchmarking.md

 I didn't do any performance analysis for non-sqlite benchmark results, and wouldn't draw too many conclusions about the results.
-These results do seem to confirm though that the HDBC library seems to add fairly significant overhead to database access.
+These results do seem to confirm though that the HDBC library adds a fairly significant overhead to database row access.
 Comparing HDBC against sqlite-simple, we get 105K vs 1.8M rows/sec.

-## Conclusion
+## Next steps

-TODO:

-* Lessons learned?
-* Next steps - e.g., benchmark other data conversions like dates which are known to be slow
+There are still a few ways on how this benchmark could be improved:

+1. Benchmark with more columns in the results
+2. Benchmark type conversion speed of different column types
+3. Benchmark per-query overhead

+I expect especially per-query overhead to be an important metric for web applications.
+The typical usage in web apps would be that a single page load performs several queries with relatively low number of rows returned by each query.

+Until next time.

 <script type="text/javascript">
 function barchart(divname, legendPos, data)